gokyle/gokyle.github.com/projects.md

 ![Go gophers from the Go homepage](/images/gopher/project.png)

+* [gotoma](https://github.com/gokyle/gotoma) is a command line tool for doing pomodoros.

+* [say](https://github.com/gokyle/say) is a command line interface to festival, inspired by the OS X command `say`.

 * [gack](https://github.com/gokyle/gack) is an [ack](http://betterthangrep.com/)
 clone written in Go.
 It currently supports basic querying and file listings, but has a long ways to go to beat ack's performance.